What is ESG?

-The Environmental, Social and Governance (ESG) criteria used to screen investments for sustainability have been around for decades now, making steady progress into the mainstream as time has gone on.
+The acronym ESG stands for Environmental, Social, and Governance, and represents business criteria used to screen investments for sustainability metrics such as emissions, diversity, working conditions, and political relationships, just to name a few.
+ESG criteria have been around for decades now, making steady progress into the mainstream as time has gone on.
 But recent years have seen investment managers having to pay more attention to ESG funds and assets – and that need seems like it’s only going to grow.

 What’s driving ESG?